T-count and T-depth of any multi-qubit unitary: Discussion : T-depth-optimal synthesis

 We call each $V_i$, with T-depth 1, as a \emph{(parallel) block} and it can be written as product of $R(P)$ or $R^{\dagger}(P)$, where $P\in\pm\pauli_n$.
-A decomposition which has the minimum number of parallel blocks is called a \emph{T-depth-optimal decomposition}.
-A circuit implementing $U$ with the minimum T-depth is called a \emph{T-depth-optimal circuit}.
+It is possible to multiply consecutive T-depth-1 unitaries to get another T-depth-1 unitary (conditions given in \cite{2021_GMM}).
+Thus $\genv_n$ can be regarded as a generating set (modulo Clifford) for the set of T-depth-1 unitaries, and hence for the complete group $\clifft_n$.
+A decomposition which has the minimum number of T-depth-1 unitaries is called a \emph{T-depth-optimal decomposition}.
+A circuit implementing $U\in\clifft_n$ with the minimum T-depth is called a \emph{T-depth-optimal circuit}.